Our unique analysis of the bills Gejdenson sponsored and cosponsored provides insight into his position in the House of Representatives.

-From Jan 1981 to Dec 2000, Gejdenson missed 252 of 10,239 roll call votes, which is 2.5%.
-This is better than the median of 3.0% among the lifetime records of representatives serving in Dec 2000.
+From Jan 1981 to Dec 2000, Gejdenson missed 257 of 10,246 roll call votes, which is 2.5%.
+This is on par with the median of 3.0% among the lifetime records of representatives serving in Dec 2000.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: